cristianradu/rainbow/README.md

 Custom Colors
 -------------

-In order to add custom colors, you need to edit the source Sass file.
+In order to add custom colors, you need to edit one of the source files: Sass or LESS, depending which one you use in your project.
 You could also try to edit the CSS file directly, but you'd have to calculate all the background gradients yourself.
 Yeah, I didn't think so either.

+This example uses Sass (which I think is better), but the LESS implementation is very similar.

 Add your color as a variable (it'll only be used once - in the selector - but this way we keep the file clean):